patrickjxli/grpc-gateway-example/README.md

 # gRPC + REST Gateway Play

+_Experimentations around grpc-gateway_

-A modified version of the grpc-gateway-example to have both HTTP and gRPC on the same port, without TLS.
+**[master branch](https://github.com/stoakes/grpc-gateway-example)** A modified version of the grpc-gateway-example to have both HTTP and gRPC on the same port, without TLS.
 Server implementation is largely inspired from [Zenithar/go-password](https://github.com/Zenithar/go-password).

+**[gorilla-mux](https://github.com/Stoakes/grpc-gateway-example/tree/gorilla-mux)** grpc-gateway-example modified to use `gorilla/mux` as HTTP handler for routes standing aside of grpc-gateway.

 ## Installation & usage